Mutation and Random Matrix Theory: Conclusion

-We have given a general look at the time evolution of the random matrix spin operator and saw that this evolution is similar to the binary bacterial or cellular growth where each cell represents a Gaussian random matrix with zero mean and specific variance value.
-This is one state that has been selected from many other possible states.
-Each cell has many states to choose and evaluate, so there are an infinite number of such states, each with its probability weight.
-Environmental parameters such as temperature can play role in the probability value.
-We can conclude that the behavior of the cell is a random chaotic phenomenon that can be described in classical and quantum mechanical viewpoints by random matrix theory.
-Through the idea that has been presented here, one can probe the exact statistical parameters of the cell for a long period and that is possible thanks to Tracy-Widom distribution.
-The change in DNA bindings can directly change the overall coupling constant which leads to a GWW phase transition from unstable to the stable regime and vice versa. \\[0.2cm]One of the key points argued in this paper is that in the double scaling limit, the matrix theory diagrams can characterize a Riemann surface for DNA and one can find out what is the interpretation of phase transition in the algebraic topology.
-It is of significant importance to calculate the free energy of DNA in large $L$ so that it can be compared with the free energy obtained for strings scattering amplitude corresponding to planar and non-planar diagrams \cite{t-Hooft-large-N}. \\The GWW phase transition has been observed in the lab by laser experiments and that can open a new window to observe and keep track of the variation of DNA's structure. \\Studying the ecological treasures and connecting the effects and mechanisms inside the cell to the mathematical developments of the random matrix theory, can take a great step in tracking the number of lost circles in nature and drawing a historical map of different evolutions.
-By analyzing the spectrum and calculating the energy change in GWW phase transition one expects to see in what exact statistical circumstances the cells are more likely to survive. \\Although the random matrix theory has been used in studying many biological applications, it can also guide us to answer fundamental questions with the help of observations.
+It has been explained that the cell can select a state in which the base pair bindings take random and independent energy values in each time step of cellular fission.
+This is just one state between many other possible states in the ensemble.
+Each cell has many states to choose and evaluate, so there are an infinite number of states, each with its probability weight.
+Environmental parameters such as temperature can play a role in the probability value.
+We can conclude that the behavior of the cell is a random chaotic phenomenon that can be described in quantum mechanical viewpoints by random matrix theory in which the mutation is equaivalent to GWW phase transition.
+Through the idea that has been presented here, one can probe the existence of such transition by analyzing the long time statistics of a large number of samples for a specific DNA.
+This is directed for a future research project.
+The change in DNA bindings can directly change the overall coupling constant which leads to a GWW phase transition from unstable to stable regime and vice versa. \\It is important to calculate the free energy of DNA in large $N$ so that it can be compared with the main results obtained for the string model \cite{t-Hooft-large-N}. \\Connecting the effects and mechanisms inside the cell to the mathematical developments of the random matrix theory, can take a great step in tracking the exact location and the time of mutations and drawing a historical map of different evolutions.
+By analyzing the spectrum and calculating the energy change in the GWW phase transition one expects to see in what exact statistical circumstances the cells have more chance to survive. \\ {\bf Acknowledgments}: The author would like to thank M. Siahvoshan for her valuable comments.